Dayzure/subscription-directory-change/readme.md

     * Service Principals are not preserved
     * Groups are not preserved

-In order to function correctly, the user running the script must be able to read all users and all service principals in current directory.
+> !Important: In order to function correctly, the user running the script must be able to read all users and all service principals in current directory.

 ## Restoring RBAC permissions
 After you have preserved the RBAC state and you changed the directory for subscription, it is time to restore RBAC assignments.